Vikings and Europeans

 What about the French?

-French fishermen often traded with indigenous inhabitants — today known as First Nations — along the Saint Lawrence River.
-In 1608, Samuel de Champlain founded a settlement that eventually became Quebec City.
-Meanwhile, the English and Scottish also established settlements and set up colonies.
+French fishermen often traded with indigenous inhabitants—known today as First Nations—along the Saint Lawrence River.
+In 1608, Samuel de Champlain founded a settlement that eventually became Quebec City, while the English and Scottish also established settlements and set up colonies.

-The twentieth century brought a number of changes.
-Canadians fought alongside the British during World War I — more than 600,000 in total .
-The first woman was elected to parliament in 1921, and women finally got full suffrage in 1940 .
-Postwar Canada saw increased prosperity and autonomy, and the country instituted universal healthcare .
-In 1965, Canada adopted the current Canadian flag with its iconic red maple leaf .
+The 20th century brought a number of changes.
+More than 600,000 Canadians fought alongside the British during World War I. The first female was elected to parliament in 1921, and women finally got full suffrage in 1940 .
+Post-war Canada saw increased prosperity and autonomy, and the country instituted universal health care.
+In 1965, Canada adopted the current Canadian flag with its iconic red maple leaf.